Get Started with Oracle Linux Automation Manager

 olam2-org-default-details

-2. The Default organization's access page shows the admin user.
-After installation, the admin user is the only user in Oracle Linux Automation Manager and is part of the Default organization.
+After installation, the admin user is the only Oracle Linux Automation Manager user and part of the Default organization.

 olam2-org-default-access